logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 This guide will step through setting up a private AKS cluster and a public ACR.

 ### Step 1: Create an AKS cluster
-Go to *Kubernetes services* in the azure portal and click *Add*.
+Go to *Kubernetes services* in the azure portal and click *Add* then *Add Kubernetes cluster*.
 Place the Kubernetes cluster in the same resource group and region as the Hopsworks cluster and choose a name for the Kubernetes cluster.

 <p align="center">
   <figure>